ssd-tutorials/javascript-tolowercase/README.md

-# javascript-tolowercase
+# Convert string to lower case using JavaScript
-These are the exercise files for the course Convert string to lower case using JavaScript
+These are the exercise files for the course **Convert string to lower case using JavaScript**